statsmerging/statsmerging/README.md

-# StatsMerging: Statistics-Guided Model Merging via Task-Specific Teacher Distillation
+# _StatsMerging_: Statistics-Guided Model Merging via Task-Specific Teacher Distillation

 Official implementation of our method for efficient model merging using task-specific teacher distillation and statistical feature guidance.